jozefg/drafts/modules.md

 ```

 Notice that the type of keys and tables are left abstract.
 When
-implementers implement'ssignature they can do so in two ways, weak or
+someone applies a signature they can do so in two ways, weak or
 strong ascription.
-Weak ascription (`:`) means that the constructors of
+Weak ascription (`:`) means that the constructors
-abstract types are still accessible, but the signature *does* hide all
+of abstract types are still accessible, but the signature *does* hide
-unrelated declarations in the module.
-Strong ascription (`:>`) makes the
+all unrelated declarations in the module.
+Strong ascription (`:>`)
-abstract types actually abstract.
+makes the abstract types actually abstract.

 Every once in a while we need to modify a signature.
 We can do this
 with the keywords `where type`.
 For example, we might implement a